 In this article, we’re going to explore exactly that.

-Expect to see defending champion Tadej Pogacar going head to head with Primoz Rodglic fighting for overall the win and Caleb Ewan sprinting towards victory on these very fast tires.
+Expect to see Primoz Rodglic fighting for overall the win with defending champion Tadej Pogacar and Caleb Ewan sprinting towards victory on these very fast tires.

 Long-time tiremaker and F1 tire provider, Pirelli made its entry into bike tires in 2017 and hasn’t looked back since.
-With over 110 years of experience making tires, you can be sure that there is a lot of research and development that has gone into their Pirelli P Zero Race 26c tubulars which will be ridden by three teams.
+With over 110 years of experience making tires, you can be sure that there is a lot of research and development that has gone into their Pirelli P Zero Race SL tubular which will be ridden by four teams.

 They’re available to the general public in tubular, tubeless, and clinchers in 26c, 28c, and 30c widths.